t1hachane/t1hachane.github.io/_posts/2024-2-7-collections-of-bugs.md

 - Jekyll bug:
     - Don't name your posts with the date exceeds your current date or it won't be rendered :).
 Today is 7/2/2024 and yesterday was 6/2/2024.
 I spent a whole day just to look at and check whether the for loop in index.html had any faults and it turned out that my posts were not rendered because I name the posts as 8/2/2024 and 19/2/2024.
+    - My Jekyll blog took too much time to compile and update, push into the github

 - Install stuffs bug:
     - what is PATH in your computer: (for cmd stuffs)